 An expunction is a court order requiring physical and digital items associated with a person’s arrest to be destroyed.
-Even if you are never convicted of the crime, the arrest remains on your criminal record.
+Even if you are never convicted, the arrest remains on your criminal record.
 Someone could access the documents, evidence, and other information related to your case.
-Although a conviction never occurred, the arrest itself could be enough to prevent you from finding a good job, place to live, or obtaining higher education.
+Although a conviction never occurred, the arrest itself could be enough to prevent you from finding a good job, a place to live, or obtaining higher education.

-At Rosenthal Kalabus & Therrian, we understand the legal and personal ramifications of a DUI arrest.
-After facing this type of criminal charge, putting your life back together can seem like an uphill battle.
+At Rosenthal Kalabus & Therrian, we understand a DUI arrest’s legal and personal ramifications.
+Putting your life back together after facing this criminal charge can seem like an uphill battle.
 Anytime you want to seek certain opportunities, you could face setbacks because of your criminal past.